 Cub attempting forward crawl.
 Image from Toronto Zoo video at https://www.youtube.com/watch?v=OkfEChXa2V0

 The stronger upper body/weaker lower body trend does not apply throughout life.
 In humans, as babies develop weight-bearing abilities such as pulling up to a stand and taking first steps upright, the lower limbs rapidly become stronger and more controlled.

 Every infant progresses through self-locomotion in a different way.
 Some crawl backwards before forwards.
 Some ‘low crawl’, dragging bellies on the ground as they paddle (forward or backward) with four limbs.
 Some ‘bear crawl’ on two hands and two feet - often in outdoor settings, where rough terrain may be uncomfortable on soft knees.

 Some babies don't crawl at all, preferring to roll around from place to place, or scoot on their bottoms, or invent many other ways to move.

 Here’s an infant who gets around by rolling -

 And one who scoots backward -

-And this amusing 'sleep-crawling' baby - shows just how much hard work it is to learn to crawl!
+And this amusing clip shows what hard work it is to learn to crawl!